GiannisZgs/DecVAE/README.md

-# Variational Decomposition Autoencoding
+# Variational Decomposition Autoencoders (DecVAE)

-**Code repository for the publication: "Variational decomposition autoencoding improves disentanglement of latent representations"**
+**Codebase repository for the publication: "Variational decomposition autoencoding improves disentanglement of latent representations"**

-This repository contains the implementation of a framework for learning decomposed latent representations through self-supervised learning, with robust applications to speech, audio, and biological signals.

-## Scientific Innovation

-DecSSL introduces a paradigm shift in representation learning by explicitly modeling signal decomposition in the latent space.
-Unlike conventional methods that focus on holistic representations, our approach:

-- **Decomposes signals into interpretable components** with mathematical guarantees of orthogonality
-- **Learns disentangled representations without supervision**, eliminating the need for labeled data
-- **Incorporates dual-branch variational modeling** to separate content and style information
-- **Demonstrates state-of-the-art performance** on multiple benchmarks and data modalities

-This novel approach represents a significant advancement in the field of representation learning, combining insights from signal processing, information theory, and deep learning.
+Understanding the structure of complex, nonstationary, high-dimensional time-evolving signals is a central challenge in scientific data analysis.
+In many domains, such as speech and biomedical signal processing, the abil ity to learn disentangled and interpretable representations is critical for uncovering latent generative mechanisms.
+Traditional approaches to unsupervised representation learning, including variational autoencoders (VAEs), of ten struggle to capture the temporal and spectral diversity inherent in such data.
+Here we introduce variational decomposition autoencoding (VDA), a framework that extends VAEs by incorporating a strong structural bias toward signal decomposition.
+VDA is instantiated through variational decomposition autoencoders (DecVAEs), i.e., encoder-only neural networks that combine a signal decomposition model, a contrastive self-supervised task, and variational prior approximation to learn multiple latent subspaces aligned with time-frequency char acteristics.

+This library contains ```DecVAEs and numerous utilities/scripts for pre-training, fine-tuning transfer learning, zero-shot evaluation transfer learning of DecVAEs, and evaluation of ```DecVAE representations through disentanglement and task-specific metrics.``` DecVAEs are built by adapting the 🤗 Wav2Vec2-encoder architecture to include VAE functionality for disentangled representation learning.
+Paper figures can be generated using R (```visualize_R)

 ## Methodology